 A: If unfortunately you need to cancel your loan request after you have accepted a loan quote, you must contact the lender you’ve been matched with directly.
 The lender’s contact information is included in the details of your loan quote.

-A: Mortgage Services is designed to notify you via email; however, if you are not able to provide an email address, the lenders you have selected will contact you at the telephone number you have provided.
+A: The Mortgage Program is designed to notify you via email; however, if you are not able to provide an email address, the lenders you have selected will contact you at the telephone number you have provided.

 A: If your initial loan request does not match you to a lender who can meet your needs, you can continue to modify your loan detail and resubmit your request.
 If we still can’t match your loan request to a lender, please contact a support representative by clicking on “Member Support and Assistance” link at the bottom of each page and they will help you contact a lender who may be able to address your specific needs